ibm-cloud-docs/dr-automation-powervs/data-isolation.md

 - **Use Private Endpoints and VPNs**: To ensure isolated communication between DR resources and sites.
 - **Select Appropriate Regions for Data Residency**: Align data storage with regulatory requirements for data residency.

-IBM Cloud’s data isolation strategies for DR Automation in PowerVS ensure that customer data is protected, compliant, and ready for recovery in secure environments.
+IBM Cloud’s data isolation strategies for {{site.data.keyword.DR_short}} in PowerVS ensure that customer data is protected, compliant, and ready for recovery in secure environments.
 By leveraging dedicated infrastructure, IAM, VPC, and encryption, IBM Cloud provides a robust environment for disaster recovery, preserving data isolation at every stage.